Looking Beyond UC Apps for Transformation

 - Check customer references; these tools are used in medium-to-large enterprises, so customer lists should have some familiar names

 Digital transformation is an ongoing process.
 Powerful, software-based applications are just the starting point.
 The competitive advantage, the transformation part, comes from the tools and processes that surround the applications.
-Communications automation can help companies digitize efficiently and realize gains in responsiveness, time, and agility.

 Dave Michels is a contributing editor and analyst at TalkingPointz.